Nevertheless, we're having a good time so far, right, kids?

 That's a lot of pressure.

-You know, you gotta find something that you haven't bought for before, and then shopping for for the wife is very tough.
+You know, you got to find something that you haven't bought for before.

 That I've learned.

-That's EOD explosive ordinance disposal.
+That TOD explosive ordinance disposal.

 Good for you.

-And and Josh, we we can't let you go without talking about, you know, before I transfer to University of Maryland, I was an Emerson College guy in the back bay of Boston, and I always just remember like going to the coolest party at Tufts.
+And Josh, we can't let you go without talking about, you know, before I transferred to the University of Maryland, I was an Emerson College guy in the back bay of Boston.

 We did.

-We we had some very good parties.
+We had some very good parties.

 I love Boston.

-I love the food up there, and and and I did fall in love with the Red Sox as well.
+And I did fall in love with the Red Sox as well.

-So um judge me if you will, but I did it was uh amazing experience to get to go to school there, and I think uh, you know, study the world and and get to where I am today.
+So judge me if you will, but it was an amazing experience to get to go to school there.

 It's just amazing.

-I had a love hate relationship with the uh Red Sox in a sense where Emerson, where I lived, was right over Kembore Square, basically, and then you you could look into Fenway almost.
+I had a love-hate relationship with the Red Sox in a sense where Emerson, where I lived, was right over Kenbore Square, basically.

-At least you could see the Green Monster.
+At least you could see the green monster.

-I had to put up like hefty bags over it because it didn't go off until exactly at the strike of of midnight.
+I had to put up like hefty bags over it because it didn't go off until exactly at the strike of midnight.

-So uh that that's what I remember about Boston.
+So that's what I remember about Boston.

-It's probably why I transferred, Linda, now that I think about it.
+It's probably why I transferred, Linda.

 Enough time, man.

-Uh thank you for saying that.
+No, thank you for saying that.

 That's great to hear.

-Yeah, you know, our focus is on serving 1,500 combat veterans and first responders as part of this operation struggle well.
+Yeah, you know, our focus is on serving 1,500 combat veterans and first responders as part of this Operation Struggle Well.

-It's not catch and release, it's not one and done, it's not a few days away.
+It's not a few days away.

 This is really about fundamentally changing people's lives and allowing them to then change the lives of the people in their family and in their community.